haruosuz/DS4GD/2018/CaseStudy.md

     seq1string <- toupper(c2s(seq1))	# convert the sequence to a string and to uppercase
     seq2string <- toupper(c2s(seq2))	# convert the sequence to a string and to uppercase

 Q2.
-What is the alignment score for the optimal global alignment between the two proteins, when you use the BLOSUM50 scoring matrix, a gap opening penalty of -10 and a gap extension penalty of -0.5?
+What is the alignment score for the optimal global alignment between the two proteins, when you use the BLOSUM50 scoring matrix?

-Note: to specify a gap opening penalty of -10 and a gap extension penalty of -0.5, set the “gapOpening” argument to -9.5, and the “gapExtension” penalty to -0.5 in the pairwiseAlignment() function.
+(set gapOpening = -9.5 and gapExtension = -0.5)

 	library("Biostrings")		# load the Biostrings package
 	data(BLOSUM50)			# load the BLOSUM50 scoring matrix